 How is a Diagnosis Made?

-Your health care professional will identify what is causing your shoulder pain through diagnostic testing such as x-rays, MRIs and a thorough physical examination that likely will include range of motion testing and shoulder strength testing.
+Your health care professional will identify what is causing your shoulder pain through diagnostic testing such as x-rays, MRIs, and a thorough physical examination that likely will include a range of motion testing and shoulder strength testing.

 Possible diagnoses include: